Glossary

 Borrower

 An individual who agrees to take on the obligation of repaying a loan and accepts the terms of the loan by signing a promissory note.
-For financial aid purposes, students are borrowers of Federal Stafford Loans, subsidized and unsubsidized, and parents of legally dependent undergraduate students are the borrowers of the Federal Parent Loan for Undergraduate Students (PLUS).
-Graduate and graduate-professional students are the borrowers for both the Federal Stafford Loan and the Graduate PLUS.
+For financial aid purposes, students are borrowers of Federal Direct Subsidized and Unsubsidized Loans, and parents of legally dependent undergraduate students are the borrowers of the Federal Direct Parent PLUS Loan.
+Graduate and graduate-professional students are the borrowers for both Federal Direct Subsidized and Unsubsidized Loans and Graduate PLUS.

 Budget